-5.4.2 Unobservable Differences in Returns to Schooling
+Unobservable Differences in Returns to Schooling

-REML analysis estimated the return to schooling for the pooled and DZ twins sample to be 10% and the MZ twins return to schooling estimate as 9% (Table 5.4.2) using the same variables in the OLS return to schooling.
+REML analysis estimated the return to schooling for the pooled and DZ 5.4.2 twins sample to be 10% and the MZ twins return to schooling estimate as 9% (Table 5.4.2) using the same variables in the OLS return to schooling.
 These estimates are similar to the OLS return to schooling estimates in Table 5.2.3a and are also highly significant, (p<0.01).
-However, the fixed effects return to

-© University of Cape Coast https://ir.ucc.edu.gh/xmlui schooling estimates for both DZ and the pooled sample of twins are lower than the REML estimates but higher for MZ twins.
-These results indicate the existence of some bias in the REML analysis and confirm the fact that failure to take account of unobserved heterogeneity leads to biased estimates on the returns to Marital status appeared to affect REML returns to schooling schooling. negatively, though the effect was not statistically significant (p<0.05).
-An extra year of age is estimated to increase REML earnings by about 4-6% for DZ and MZ twins respectively.
-The coefficient for gender dummy is negative for the pooled, DZ and MZ twins though significant for Pooled and DZ twin's samples. and it suggests that ceteris paribus men earn about 14-16% less than women (Table 5.4.2).
+However, the fixed effects return to schooling estimates for both DZ and the pooled sample of twins are lower than the REML estimates but higher for MZ twins.
+These results indicate the existence of some bias in the REML analysis and confirm the fact that failure to take account of unobserved heterogeneity leads to biased estimates on the returns to schooling.
+Marital status appeared to affect REML returns to schooling negatively, though the effect was not statistically significant (p<0.05).
+An extra year of age is estimated to increase REML earnings by about 4-6% for DZ and year of age is estimated to increase REML earnings by about 4-6% for DZ and MZ twins respectively.
+The coefficient for gender dummy is negative for the pooled, DZ and MZ twins though significant for Pooled and DZ twin's samples, and it suggests that ceteris paribus men earn about 14-16% less than women (Table 5.4.2).

 Mixed-effects model of earnings determination also presents estimation of variance components.
 Three estimates are shown.
-The first is the variance of the intercepts across families estimated at ($\sigma{\mu 0} = 0.2902; p > 0.05$) for MZ twins and $(\sigma{\mu 0} = 1.0583; p < 0.01)$ for DZ twins, and tested for significance using the Zstatistic (Table 5.4.2).
+The first is the variance of the variance components.
+Three estimates are shown.
+The first is the variance of the intercepts across families estimated at ($\sigma{\mu 0} = 0.2902$; p > 0.05) for MZ twins and intercepts across families estimated at ($\sigma{\mu 0} = 0.2902$; p > 0.05) for MZ twins and tested for significance using the Z-($\sigma{\mu 0} = 1.0583$; p < 0.01) for DZ twins intercept variance is significant, indicating statistic (Table 5.4.2).
 The DZ twins intercept variance is significant, indicating that the intercepts vary across DZ twin families.
-On the contrary, MZ twins intercept variance did not significantly differ across families.
-The second is the variance of the slopes, estimated at ($\sigma{\mu 1} = 0.0025; p > 0.05$) for MZ twins and $(\sigma{\mu 1} = 0.0028; p < 0.01)$ for DZ twins.
-When tested for significance using a Z-test, the results indicates that MZ twins slope variance do not differ significantly and suggests that returns to schooling for MZ twins are not heterogenous (ie., there are no significant unobservable differences in returns to schooling for MZ twins).
-On the other hand, DZ twins slope variance exhibited some significant differences in returns to schooling, indicating that the slopes in the various families differ more than one could reasonably attribute to chance.
+On the contrary, MZ twins that the intercept variance did not significantly differ across families.
+The second is the intercept variance did not significantly differ across families.
+The second is the variance of the slopes, estimated at ($\sigma{\mu 1} = 0.0025$; p > 0.05) for MZ twins and variance of the slopes, estimated at ($\sigma{\mu 1} = 0.0025$; p > 0.05) for MZ twins and the results indicates that MZ twins slope variance do not differ significantly and the results indicates that MZ twins slope variance do not heterogenous (ie., there suggests that returns to schooling for MZ twins are not heterogenous (ie., there on the other hand, DZ twins slope variance exhibited some significant differences in returns to schooling, indicating that the slopes in the various families differences more than one could reasonably attribute to chance.
 That is, for some families the slopes are larger than for others.
-The final statistic estimated is the residual variance shown to be ($\sigma_c = 0.0802; p < 0.01$) for MZ twins and ($\sigma_c = 0.0691; p < 0.01$) for DZ twins and statistically significant (Table 5.4.2).
+The final statistic estimated is the residual variance shown to be $(\sigma{\varepsilon} = 0.0802; p < 0.01)$ for MZ twins and $(\sigma{\varepsilon} = 0.0691; p < 0.01)$ for DZ twins and statistically significant (Table 5.4.2).